WTOP, February 5, 2018

 ADDitude Magazine, August 16, 2016

-Replay this free expert webinar with Ann Dolin, M.Ed., and download the expert slides.
+Replay this free expert webinar, Fight the Fizzle: How to Maintain Your Child’s Academic Motivation with Ann Dolin, M.Ed., and download the expert slides.

 Northern Virginia Magazine, August 11, 2016

 Motivation to stay focused on homework is the most important key to success for students.
-According to Ann Dolin, president and founder of Educational Connections Inc., as your child gets older and accumulates more homework, the amount of time should generally increase by 10 minutes per grade level.
+According to Ann Dolin, president and founder of Educational Connections Inc. in Back to School: Defeat the homework blues, as your child gets older and accumulates more homework, the amount of time should generally increase by 10 minutes per grade level.
 However, due to a variety of distractions as well as the difficulty of Honors and AP classes, it can take high schoolers at least three hours to do their homework.
 As a result, they have less and less time for diversions.

 WTOP, March 29, 2016